21 Traditional Cantonese Meals: The Best List

 Lo mein is essentially just tossed or mixed noodles.
 Vegetables and protein, like chicken, beef, pig, shellfish, or tofu, are typically seen in lo mein dishes.
 Lo mein is essentially a dry version of classic noodle soup.

-This is a type of noodle soup that is usually served dry.
-The soup is just served on the side, separate from the noodles and other ingredients.
+A traditional Cantonese meal consists of noodle soup served dry.
+The soup is served on the side, separate from the noodles and other ingredients.

 Traditional Cantonese Meals-Ling-Cantonese Roast Duck